Apply for on- and off-campus jobs, make advising appointments, and view job application resources.

 The great majority of campus jobs are paid at Vermont's minimum wage, which is $11.75.
 A small handful of campus jobs that carry supervisory responsibilities pay more than minimum wage, and this is marked on their Handshake listings in cases where it applies.

 All students may work up to 16 hours per week, and students in good academic standing are able to work up to 20 hours per week.
 Additionally, any student may flex up to 20 hours per week in order to make up missed work.

 How do I get paid?

 As you work during the term, complete your online timesheets showing the hours you have worked during the current (usually two-week) pay period.
 Make sure to click "submit" on your timesheet(s) by the payroll deadline.
 Please refer to the full payroll schedule.
 Your paycheck is sent to your College mailbox, or you may have your check deposited directly in your bank account.
 To view your past pay statements, log in to your ADP account.

-Can I do Federal Work Study (FWS) during Field Work Term (FWT) and summer?
+Can I do Federal Work Study (FWS) during the winter/summer break or Field Work Term?

-By federal policy, FWS funds are not available during FWT and summer.
-A limited number of campus employment positions are available on campus over FWT and summer, but are paid as regular-pay wages.
+By federal policy, FWS funds are not available during academic breaks, including Field Work Term.
+A limited number of campus employment positions are available on campus over the winter and summer, but are paid as regular-pay wages.
 If you are hired for a job over FWT or the summer, the money you make during off-term time in an on-campus job will not count towards your FWS allotment.